 Eating and drinking

-Some birds, like Green Herons, jays, shrikes, crows, owls and gulls, swallow part or all of their prey whole.
+Some birds, like Green Herons, jays, shrikes, crows, owls, and gulls, swallow part or all of their prey whole.
 Strong stomach juices digest the soft parts.
-Remaining parts—bones, teeth, fur, feathers, claws, etc.—are formed into pellets that are regurgitated later.
+The remaining parts—bones, teeth, fur, feathers, claws, etc.—are formed into pellets that are regurgitated later.
 Some birds routinely vomit in the same location, leaving piles of pellets.

-This amazing photo show two birds of prey clasping each other; neither will let go!
+The amazing photo above shows two birds of prey clasping each other; neither will let go!
 Why?
 Hunger!
-Great-horned Owls routinely prey on hawks.
-The hawk is trying to save itself, but also wants to make a meal of the owl.
-They may have been hungrier than usual.
-When it’s frigid and snowy, prey can be harder to find.
+Great-horned Owls, Bubo virginianus, routinely prey on hawks.
+The Red-tailed Hawk, Buteo jamaicensis, is trying to save itself but also wants to make a meal of the owl.
+They may have been hungrier than usual—when it’s frigid and snowy, prey for them can be harder to find.

-Great-horned Owls (Bubo virginianus) also prey on hares, rabbits, rodents, opossums, woodchucks, bats, weasels, other owls, and even skunks.
-Sometimes domestic cats.
-They’re pretty ferocious and sometimes kill more than they can eat.
-But, they don’t let it go to waste—they cache the extra to eat later.
+Great-horned Owls also prey on hares, rabbits, rodents, opossums, woodchucks, bats, weasels, other owls, and even skunks.
+Sometimes domestic cats, too.
+They’re pretty ferocious and sometimes kill more than they can eat, but they don’t let it go to waste—they cache the extra to eat later.

-About the photo: Ken Lockwood of the Eagle Valley Raptor Center, Cheney, Kans.) was called to the scene by a bystander, to separate the birds, which appeared injured.
+(About the photo: Ken Lockwood, a raptor rehabilitator, was called to the scene by a bystander, to separate the birds, which appeared injured.
 Except for ruffled feathers, the owl was fine.
-The hawk had leg injuries and was cared for until healed, then successfully released.
+The hawk had leg injuries and was cared for until healed, then successfully released.)

 Birds don’t have teeth to pulverize their food, so their digestive system has a specialized way of breaking it down.
 After food is swallowed it goes into their “crop,” an enlarged pouch in the esophagus.
 From there, it goes into a stomach that has strong digestive juices and from there into their gizzard, which has strong musculature for grinding.
 Once it’s sufficiently converted into a digestible mash, it flows into their intestines.
 Sometimes, birds swallow small stones or grit to help in the grinding process.